 Major Cummings and the Academy Grant

-Most of the southerly half of Greenwood had been granted to Phillips Academy in Andover, Massachusetts, in 1797.
+Most of the southerly half of Greenwood had been granted in 1797 to Phillips Academy in Andover, Massachusetts.
 The grant of 11,520 acres stretched from the northern edge of Mosher and Haskell's Grant (discussed previously) to a line just south of Indian Pond, with its southeasterly corner extending to Norway line.
-Twenty-two lots in Phillips Academy Grant were sold or spoken for by March 25, 1806, when Major Jonathan Cummings of Norway bought the remainder for $5,000, thus becoming the township's largest proprietor.12 Cummings had come to Norway from Andover to settle on the expansive tract his father had bought.
+Twenty-two lots in Phillips Academy Grant were sold or spoken for by March 25, 1806, when Major Jonathan Cummings of Norway bought the remainder for $5,000, thus becoming the township's largest proprietor.12 Cummings had come to Norway from Andover to settle on an expansive tract his father had bought.
 He was the first captain of the Norway militia, and a respected and influential citizen of that town.

 Eleven years after his purchase and one harsh year after Greenwood's incorporation, Major Cummings worried about those to whom he had sold land in the Academy Grant.
 In the spring of 1817 he bought of David Noyes four bushels of seed corn, which he distributed to the Greenwood settlers.
 In the next few years, his worries deepened.
 Cummings had mortgaged the land to the trustees of Phillips Academy in 1806, and he had failed to pay his note.
 In the interim, he had sold or contracted to sell dozens of lots in the grant, sometimes taking lumber or labor in payment.
 "Some paid up in full for their lots," David Noyes wrote, "and some had the precaution to insist on his getting an acquittance of their particular lots from the Trustees of the Academy, who held the mortgage; and, to accomplish this, he mortgaged his own farm to them to keep their security good."13 The major's generosity exceeded both his means and his business sense.
 He had spent proceeds from land sales on other endeavors rather than paying down his debt, leaving him unprepared for the calamitous events of 1816 and their financial aftermath.
 Cash became scarcer, and purchases of and payments for land slowed.
 A crisis loomed.